What Turtle Has Red Eyes

 Similar to human eyes, turtle eyes are made up of several layers including the sclera, the outermost layer; followed by the choroid, which contains the pigmented cells; and finally the retina.
 What sets red-eyed turtles apart is the peculiar configuration of their choroid layer.
 In red-eyed sliders, the choroid layer contains a heavy concentration of red-pigmented cells.
 This gives the eyes their distinctive red hue.

-See Also Do Turtle Drink Salt Water
+See Also How Far Do Snapping Turtle Travel

 Pigmentation and Genetics: Unravel the Red Thread